How to Set, Change, or Disable User Password in Linux

 Change Your User Password

-If you are a system administrator with a many users, there will come a time when a user forgets their password, and you or someone with sudo privileges will be required to reset their password.
+So, if you are a system administrator with many users, there will come a time when a user forgets their password, and you or someone with sudo privileges will be required to reset their password.

 sudo passwd james

-The passwd command will not ask you for the old password since you perform as the user with sudo privileges.
-Therefore, you can change the passwords of any user without needing to know the old password.
+In other words, the passwd command will not ask you for the old password since you perform as the user with sudo privileges.
+So, you can change any user’s passwords without knowing the old ones.

 How to Force User to Change Password in Linux

 By default, in Linux, passwords are set never to expire.
-So, aside from setting or changing a user’s password, the passwd command can be used to force the user to change their password the next time they log in.
+So, aside from setting or changing a user’s password, the passwd command can force the user to change their password the next time they log in.

 For this to happen, the password must first be marked as expired.
 This can be achieved by using the -e (--expire) option with the passwd command, followed by the username for which we want to mark the password as expired.